zuozhenggh/learning-library/developer-library/cloud-native/springboot-adb-react/frontend/frontend.md

 ## Introduction

-In this lab you will deploy a pre-built ReactJS application locally then build it for production and host it on Oracle Cloud Infrastucture.
+In this lab you will make changes and deploy a pre-built ReactJS application locally then build it for production and host it on Oracle Cloud Infrastucture.

 Estimated time: 10 minutes